Mthe001/Bestro-restaurant/README.md

 ### Build for Production

-To create an optimized production build:
+To create an optimized production build
 ```bash
 npm run build
 # or